-Vienna is home to exquisite architecture, terrific museums, landmarks and attractions, art, music, superb food, world class hotels, and a fascinating history stretching back over 2,000 years – all while being surrounded by the simply heavenly Austrian countryside.
+Vienna is home to exquisite architecture, terrific museums, landmarks and attractions, art, music, superb food, world-class hotels, and fascinating history stretching back over 2,000 years – all while being surrounded by the simply heavenly Austrian countryside.

 If you’re planning a trip to Vienna and are toying with the idea of spending a day or two (or ten!) out of town, check out this list of the best day trips from Vienna and bring those ideas to life!

 Creeping into the edges of this magical city are the even more magical Wienerwald, or Vienna Woods.
 Popular for centuries among hunters, poachers and woodsmen, as well as inspiration for artists of all disciplines, the Vienna Woods are a popular getaway for locals in need of a break from city life.

 This tranquil forest is one of the easiest day trips from Vienna and is filled with hidden gems.